Moddable-OpenSource/moddable/documentation/xs/XS Differences.md

 - Since almost nothing is ever copied from ROM to RAM, your application runs with a small amount of RAM.
 - Since everything is ready in ROM, your application boots instantaneously.

-> The XS linker cannot preload a module with a body that calls a native function that is only available on the micro-controller.
+> The XS linker cannot preload a module with a body that calls a native function that is only available on the microcontroller.
 Typically there will be only one module like that to start your application.

 ## Freeze most objects
 But what happens when applications want to modify objects that the XS linker prepared in ROM?